The-Marcy-Lab-School/marcy-curriculum-docs/how-tos/vite.md

 ![The Vite starter project is a simple counter application.](img/vite-starter-project.png)

+{% hint style="info" %}

-> 💡 **Tips**: You don't need to stop and start you Vite development server when you make changes because it has "hot reloading".
+💡 **Tips**: You don't need to stop and start you Vite development server when you make changes because it has "hot reloading".
 Make a few changes to the application and notice it auto-update!

->
-> To stop the development server enter <kbd>Ctrl + C</kbd>.
+To stop the development server enter <kbd>Ctrl + C</kbd>.

->
-> To restart the development server, use the command `npm run dev`.
+To restart the development server, use the command `npm run dev`.

+{% endhint %}

 ### Make the Project Your Own!